Mobile content management system (CMS)

 An alternative is a CMS which was built API-first from the start.
 An example of such CMS is Contentful, a mobile-ready, API-first CMS.
 Businesses and publishers such as Playboy, Nike and Axel Springer use Contentful to power their mobile presence.
 Contentful delivers content through a well-documented RESTful JSON-based API, which makes it fairly simple to get content from the backend and show it in the app.

 If you're planning to build a native iOS, watchOS, tvOS or OS X app, take a look at Selecting an iOS CMS article.

 This is 2015, and sometimes a mobile audience is larger than the desktop one.
 Still, the websites are being viewed in a browser, and modern websites should perform equally well on any kind of screen.
-Websites are expected to be responsive, so that the content looks good regardless of the device.
+Mobile websites designs are expected to be responsive so that the content looks good regardless of the device.
 Managing the content of such a mobile-friendly website is what a mobile CMS can do.

 The world of web CMS is very well-developed, and most CMSs are suited for this purpose.
-Here are the solutions which the market offers:
+Here are the mobile app solutions which the market offers:

 Another take on this problem is to use a CMS which was built originally with mobile in mind.
 Such CMS would very much simplify reaching mobile devices, as development would be simpler and editors would be able to preview how the content will look on mobile directly from the CMS.

 Further benefits of such a CMS is that it enables better content modeling.
 It makes it possible to abstract from presentation a bit, stop thinking in terms of pages, and split the content in small chunks instead.
 Why one would do that?
 Because it simplifies content reusage, and enables presenting the content on every platform in the best possible manner instead of showing exactly the same website for every screen.
 For example, you could have two versions of product descriptions: a long one for desktops and a shorter one for mobiles.